Lichtenfels, Hesse: Location

 Lichtenfels lies at the northeast foot of the Rothaargebirge, some 80 km southwest of Kassel.
 It is not far from the western end of the Edersee in the southwest of the Waldecker Land.
 Bordering on the west is the Medebacher Bucht, or Medebach Bight, although this is not a bight in the conventional sense, being dry land.
 Bordering on the south is the Breite Struth (hills).

 The municipal area, across which the town's outlying centres are broadly scattered, is crossed by the rivers Orke and Aar.
 In the northeast, it borders on the Itter Valley, in the east on the Eder Valley, beyond which rises the Kellerwald range, and in the south on the Nuhne Valley.

 Extent of municipal area

 With its area of nearly 100 km², almost 40% of which is wooded, Lichtenfels is among the largest and most wooded municipalities in the district.

-Neighbouring communities
+Neighbouring municipalities

-Lichtenfels borders in the north on the town of Korbach, in the east on the community of Vöhl, in the south on the town of Frankenberg (all in Waldeck-Frankenberg), and in the west on the towns of Hallenberg and Medebach (both in the Hochsauerlandkreis in North Rhine-Westphalia).
+Lichtenfels borders in the north on the town of Korbach, in the east on the municipality of Vöhl, in the south on the town of Frankenberg (all in Waldeck-Frankenberg), and in the west on the towns of Hallenberg and Medebach (both in the Hochsauerlandkreis in North Rhine-Westphalia).

-Constituent communities
+Constituent municipalities

-The town of Lichtenfels was made up from six communities and two towns: Dalwigksthal, Fürstenberg, Goddelsheim, Immighausen, Münden, Neukirchen, Rhadern and Sachsenberg.
+The town of Lichtenfels was made up from six municipalities and two towns: Dalwigksthal, Fürstenberg, Goddelsheim, Immighausen, Münden, Neukirchen, Rhadern and Sachsenberg.